Reset Materials – Towards Sustainable Architecture (2023) Installation view at Copenhagen Contemporary (2023) Photo: Hampus Berndtson

-Explore sustainable building materials of the future, when we open the large experimental exhibition at the intersection of art and architecture: Reset Materials – Towards Sustainable Architecture
+Explore sustainable building materials of the future, in the large experimental exhibition at the intersection of art and architecture: Reset Materials – Towards Sustainable Architecture

 Construction represents one of the most polluting human activities on the planet today accounting for nearly 40% of the global CO2 footprint.
 Much of this comes from the production and waste of materials.
 It is therefore urgent for architects and the building industry, and for society in general, to radically transform how we source, construct, and inhabit our built environments.